hakikz/variation-price-display/readme.txt

 Displaying just a range can make it difficult for customers to figure out what they’ll pay.
 Fortunately, you can change the price range for variable products in WooCommerce.

+For example, instead of showing $49 - $99 for a variation product, you can show "From $49" , or "Upto $99"

 WooCommerce Variation Price Range Display plugin helps you to show variations in a more user-friendly way.
 It allows you to adjust how your variation price ranges display to create a better WooCommerce store.

 === Excellent Features of this plugin ===

-🥳 Different variation price display formats.
+🥳 **Different variation price display formats**
+The Variation Price Display plugin lets WooCommece store owners complete flexibility in displaying variable prices.

-🥳 Display Maximum Price
+🥳 **Display Highest or Maximum price **
+You might want to display the maximum price instead of a price range.
+This plugin lets you display only the highest or maximum price for variable products.

-🥳 Display Minimum Price
+🥳 **Display Lowest or Minimum Price**
+This plugin also lets you show only the cheapest or lowest price in WooCommerce variable products, which means you can avoid the price separator.

-🥳 Show Maximum to Minimum Price
+🥳 **Show Maximum to Minimum Price**
+Sometimes, the lowest price could be a sample price rather than the actual price.
+You can use this plugin to show the maximum to the minimum price in that scenario.

-🥳 Show Minimum to Maximum Price
+🥳 **Show Minimum to Maximum Price**
+It's a default feature of WooCommece.
+Still, we have included it in our plugin settings so that you do not have to face any difficulty finding this feature.

-🥳 Show "From" before minimum price
+🥳 **Show “From” before the minimum price**
+Instead of the default price range separator, you can use wording like 'From $49', 'Starts at $49', 'From $49 to $99'.
+Your customers will get a clear view of the product from it.

-🥳 Show "Up To" before maximum price
+🥳 **Show “Up To” before the maximum price.**
+This plugin can show the price, indicating that lower price options are also available.
+For example, you can show it as ‘Up to $99’.

-🥳 Change price by selecting variation from dropdown
+🥳 **Change price by selecting variation from the dropdown** Instead of displaying a barely visible price somewhere below the description, it's better to update the main price with the selected variation’s price.

-🥳 Hide default variation price
+🥳 **Hide default variation price**
+By default, WooCommerce displays product variation prices in a separator that lists the lowest to the highest price.
+However, the plugin lets you choose from different options.

+🥳 **Remove clear link**
+WooCommerce Product Range Display plugin lets you hide or remove the clear link when you select a variation.
+Incase you want to show the clear button, you'll find the option on the plugin settings.

 == Installation ==